romanf-dev/actinium/README.md

 fixed if needed.
 Actors should not have access to DMA controller, otherwise any protection may be compromised.

-When actor crashes while holding a message the message is freed as marked as 'poisoned'.
-This mechanism allows to implement reliable request-reply protocol even when both client and server unreliable.
+When actor crashes while holding a message the message is freed and marked as 'poisoned'.
+This mechanism allows to implement reliable request-reply protocol even when both client and server are unreliable.

 Files